In 1991, Mayim Bialik won the hearts of viewers nationwide with the sitcom "Blossom." But, what are the cast members up to today?

 Courtney Chase played Kennedy, Carol's daughter and Blossom's younger stepsister.
 Chase's biggest roles after the show included co-starring with Johnny Depp in "Nick of Time" and playing Dan Akyroyd's daughter in the short-lived TV series "Soul Man."

 Melissa Manchester appeared in nine episodes as Blossom's mother, Maddy Russo.
 The role was one of only a handful of acting roles for the singer, who is still performing today.
 In 2011 she dueted with Barry Manilow on the song "You've Got a Friend" for his album "Barry Manilow Duets" and contributed the song "Rainbird" to the soundtrack for the indie drama "Dirty Girl."
-She announced in 2013 that she was beginning work on her 20th studio album, "You Gotta Love the Life," launching an Indiegogo campaign to release the album independently.
+She released her 20th studio album, "You Gotta Love the Life," in 2014.

 Matthew Lawrence, Joey Lawrence's real-life younger brother, appeared on "Blossom" as the younger version of Joey on two episodes in 1991 and one in 1994.
 After the show, Lawrence starred in "Boy Meets World" and had guest-roles on "CSI: Miami" and "Boston Public" on television, and starred in the comedy "The Hot Chick."
-In 2011, he played -- what else? -- the brother of Joey Lawrence's character on an episode of "Melissa & Joey."
+More recently he's played -- what else? -- the brother of Joey Lawrence's character on several episodes of "Melissa & Joey."

 Neil Patrick Harris, then starring in "Doogie Howser, M.D.," made an appearance in a dream sequence as Blossom's rock star boyfriend.